UniMath/agda-unimath/src/real-numbers/multiplicative-inverses-positive-real-numbers.lagda.md

               by ap-mul-ℝ⁺ (eq-ℝ⁺ _ _ (inv (eq-raise-sim-ℝ x~y))) refl)))
 ```

-### The embedding of positive rational numbers in the positive real numbers preserves multiplicative inverses
+### The inclusion of positive rational numbers in the positive real numbers preserves multiplicative inverses

 ```agda
 abstract